KyperTech/learn/README.md

 - [Design a login form](http://webdesign.tutsplus.com/tutorials/sketch-for-beginners-design-a-login-form-interface--cms-21534) - **2 hours**

 #### Project
-For our first website we'll be making a static website to raise awareness for your favorite cause (human trafficking, aides, world hunger, contraception in India, etc.).
+For our first website we'll be making a static website to raise awareness for your favorite cause (human trafficking, aides, world hunger, contraception in India, car racing club, etc.).
 We'll limit ourselves to a single page.
 Using a variety of boxes, images, and text create the most compelling design for your cause.

 ### Building